orianna-zzo/AllinOne/README.md

 Please see the sample [`config.toml`](https://github.com/orianna-zzo/AllinOne/blob/master/exampleSite/config.toml).
 The theme is built on Hugo v0.46.

+If you use this as a theme of your project website (not the root directory),make sure not to use a forward slash `/` in the beginning of a `PATH` in your `config.toml`, `img` in your post head and `url` in your data direcotory, because Hugo will turn it into a relative URL and the `absURL` function will have no effect.

 ### Carousel Picture

 Set two params in `config.toml`, `slidesDirPath` and `slidesDirPathURL`.